Hindu Culture

 Spiritual Significance

-There are two important interpretations of the Lord Vishnu snake name- Vasuki around Lord Shiva’s neck.
-The first is that of Kundalini energy or spiritual energy found in humans which arises from the base chakra ‘Muladhar’ to the seventh chakra ‘Sahasrara’.
+There are two important interpretations of the Lord Shiva snake – Vasuki, around Lord Shiva’s neck.
+The first is that of Kundalini energy, or spiritual energy found in humans, which arises from the base chakra ‘Muladhar’ to the seventh chakra ‘Sahasrara’.
 Moreover, the yogi form with the snake around the neck denotes that the Kundalini has risen along the throat chakra ‘Vishuddha’ and continues its path.
-In addition, there are images of the multifaced serpent fanning the head of the Lord which represents that the Kundalini has risen all the way to the seventh chakra through heavenly guidance.
+In addition, there are images of the multifaced serpent fanning the head of the Lord, which represents that the Kundalini has risen all the way to the seventh chakra through heavenly guidance.

 1. Why does Shiva have a snake?

-Lord Shiva has a snake, rather Vasuki Naga, around his neck not just because Vasuki made a promise to stop the poison from spreading, but also as a reminder for devotees to control their ego.
+Lord Shiva has a snake, Vasuki Naga, around his neck not just because Vasuki made a promise to stop the poison from spreading but also as a reminder for devotees to control their egos.
+Moreover, the symbolism of the snake is that Lord Shiva wore it as a necklace after being pleased by its devotion.

 2. What is Lord Vishnu snake name?